WCVG: Country WCLU

 In October 1965, the station first signed on as WCLU, owned by WCLU Broadcasting Company, Inc. It was headed by former Kansas City radio executive Irving Schwartz.
 WCLU was a daytime-only station, that was required to go off the air at night to avoid interfering with other stations on 1320 AM.

 WCLU played Country music and went by the "Big CLU Country" nickname.
 The station also ran auto racing, Notre Dame Fighting Irish football, and Cleveland Browns football.

 Top 40 Era

 In 1981, WCLU switched to a Top 40 format.
 The city's former AM Top 40 station, 1360 WSAI, had switched to country in 1978.
 WCLU had a decidedly "New Wave" sound until about 1983, when the station became "Cincinnati's Hit Playin' AM" and was dubbed "CLU-132."
 It was a moniker that sounded very similar to the city's FM Top 40 powerhouse station WKRQ, or "Q-102."

 In 1985, announcers on the station stopped calling it "CLU-132" and went with the easier to say and remember, "AM 1320 WCLU."
 The Top 40 incarnation of WCLU, which operated only during the daytime, was plagued by a weak signal, a lack of a promotional budget, and technical problems such as records frequently skipping.
-However, this era of WCLU had a few loyal fans who still hold the station in very high regard.
+However, this era of WCLU had a few loyal fans who still hold the station in very high regard because of Q-102's restrictive playlist.